Alberto Greco

 Alberto Greco (January 15 1931 – October 12 1965) was an Argentine artist who was instrumental in the development of conceptual art in Argentina, Brazil, and Spain.
-His best known artwork is a series called Vivo Dito in which Greco draws attention to objects and people as living art pieces within everyday life.
+His best-known artwork is a series called Vivo Dito in which Greco draws attention to objects and people as living art pieces within everyday life.

 Biography

 Alberto Greco was born in Buenos Aires, Argentina in 1931.
 He was part of a family of five; his older brother, Jorge Julio, was eight years his senior, and his brother Edgardo was younger than him by four years.
 His mother was Ana Victoria Disolina Ferraris and his father was Francisco José.
-Greco never married and neither did he leave traces of a significant other in his life despite having friends.
-This gave him the freedom to do what he wanted without the burden of a partner, allowing him to travel freely.
+Greco never married nor did he leave traces of a significant other in his life despite having friends.
+This allowed him to focus on his artistic pursuits and travel extensively.
 Alberto Greco was a student of Tomás Maldonado and attended many workshops put on by Cecilia Marcouch.
 Greco also attended the School of Fine Arts but dropped out.
 Throughout his time as an artist, he also worked and lived with many different artists.
 Greco not only influenced others but was also influenced by other artists.

 Career

 Alberto Greco not only considered himself the greatest informalist of his time, but acted as if he was.
 Informalism branched off from expressionism.
-Informal art explored possibilities of gestures and materialism that was typically non-traditional, and signage as the basis of communication.
-Informalism is creating artwork or signs, then giving them meaning afterwards.
-This focused on giving the viewer the freedom to think for themselves and decide what they see.
+Informal art explored possibilities of gestures and materialism that were typically non-traditional, and signage as the basis of communication.
+Informalism is creating artwork or signs, then giving them meaning afterward.
+This focused on giving viewers the freedom to think for themselves and decide what they see.

-Greco only desired a handful of things, such as validation, glory, and fame, and tried getting them through a variety of ways.
+Greco only desired a handful of things, such as validation, glory, and fame, and tried getting them in various ways.
 Due to his eagerness to be famous and his rebellious ways, Greco would often get himself invited into places to later on not show up.
 Soon after this period, Greco's name began to be associated with the idea of scandal and imposture.
 To this Greco responded, "I am so serious a painter that I have no need to assume the appearance of one."
-Alberto Greco was obsessed with the idea of growth and, through that, he believed that the "will to grow was the will to erase prejudice".
+Alberto Greco frequently expressed his desire for personal and artistic growth, which he linked to erasing societal prejudice.
 Because of Greco's response to people's words and his ways of excluding prejudice, he became a symbol of the liberating angel to the marginalized.
 This is one of the reasons many consider him a leader.
-Instead of supporting public criticism, often artists would defend his work and his name.
+Greco's work often sparked debate, with some artists defending his approach and others critiquing his unorthodox methods.

-Alberto Greco created an outstanding amount of manifestos and these are just a few of them.
+Alberto Greco created numerous manifestos and these are just a few of them.
 Greco created many different manifestos during his Vito Dito series such as his "Gran Manifiesto-Rollo Arte Vito Dito".
 Alberto Greco created a manifesto titled "Grand vito-dito Anti Manifiesto".